brown-csci1660/dropbox-examples/README.md

 You should also use `python3`.

 To run the stencil, run `python3 stencil.py`.
-This will onot do anything but should not throw errors.
+This will not do anything but should not throw errors.

 To test the crypto library, run `python3 -m support.crypto` which also should not throw errors.